vikaskhokhariya/BIGDATA_PROJECTS/README.md

 # BIG DATA PROJECTS

-This repository contains projects of MCIt
+This repository contains projects of BIGDATA(MCIT)